marko-knoebl/slides/sections/react/30-jsx/31-1-jsx-binding-content-and-properties-en.md

 ## Property names

-Some element properties have different names than in HTML (sometimes reflecting standard DOM properties)
+Some element properties have different names than in HTML (reflecting standard DOM properties)

 - `className` (instead of `class`)
 - `htmlFor` (instead of `for`)